Robinhood raises $3.4B from investors amid surge in trading

 On Monday, the company was limiting users to buying four shares and five options contracts in GameStop.
 Traders interested in snapping up AMC Entertainment, are limited to 75 shares or options contracts.

 GameStop stock vaulted from below $20 earlier this month to close around $350 as of last week.
-The videogame retailer was down to $234 a share in afternoon trading Monday.
+The videogame retailer’s shares closed Monday at $225, down 31% on the day.
 Movie theater operator AMC was running at around $2 last April and surged to around $20 last week.
-It was trading at around $13.80 Monday.
+It closed Monday at $13.30.